How Hills Affect Racecar Braking

 The maximum peak seems lower* and therefore the racing driver hits the peak at points 3, 4, 5 and 7.
 This is much better!
 It leaves only points 1, 2, and 6 as major opportunities for improvement.
 Particularly points 2 and 6 look a bit worse in the Hill Compensated longitudinal data than the original data, suggesting they need the most attention.

 Where this is really useful is in a situation where you were looking at points 5 and 7.
-In the raw data these look like there is opportunity for improvement.
-However the Hill corrected data suggests otherwise, so much so that you’d be wasting your time and effort to get improvements in this area.
+In the raw data, these look like there is an opportunity for improvement.
+However, the Hill corrected data suggests otherwise, so much so that you’d be wasting your time and effort to get improvements in this area.

 Wrapping Up – Hills Affect Racecar Braking